phpactor/phpactor/doc/reference/configuration.rst

 """""""""""""""""""""""""""""""""""""""""

-Amount of time to wait before responding to a shutdown notification
+Amount of time (in milliseconds) to wait before responding to a shutdown notification

 **Default**: ``200``